Drawings

 Contractor Bid Package

-A complete, bid-ready drawing and specification package that eliminates ambiguity and reduces scope gaps in contractor bids.
+A complete, bid-ready drawing and specification package designed to remove confusion and reduce scope gaps in contractor pricing.

 Contractor Bid Package